WinNamedPipesLib Package

 Important

-Copy the bytes out before the event handler returns if you need them later.
+Copy the bytes out before the event handler returns if they are needed later.
 Storing the array reference in a module-level variable, a Collection, or a class field leaves a dangling pointer once the IOCP loop reuses the buffer for the next message.

 For a fresh Byte() copy: